pitfunie/DynamoDB-DR-REPL/README.md

 # DynamoDB-DR-REPL
 # Replicate Amazon DynamoDB tables in other AWS Regions
+# It is spossible to verify how replicated Amazon DynamoDB tables can be used in a
+# strategy of the type.
+Active-Active, both for reading and for data persist.

 # Create an Amazon DynamoDB table
 # Create a new table Music in the region US East (N. Virginia)